brian-team/brian2/docs_sphinx/user/multicompartmental.rst

     morpho.RL = Cylinder(length=5*um, diameter=1*um, n=3)
     morpho.RR = Cylinder(length=5*um, diameter=1*um, n=3)

-These instructions create a dendritic tree with two main branches, 3 subbranches on the first branch and 2 on the second branch.
+These instructions create a dendritic tree with two main sections, three sections attached to the first section and two to the second .
 After these instructions are executed, ``morpho.L`` contains the entire subtree.
 However, accessing the attributes (e.g. ``diameter``) will only return the values for the given section.

 .. note::

     To avoid ambiguities, do not use names for sections that can be interpreted in the abbreviated way detailed above.
-    For example, do not name a child branch ``L1`` (which will be interpreted as the first child of the child ``L``)
+    For example, do not name a child section ``L1`` (which will be interpreted as the first child of the child ``L``)

 The number of compartments in a section can be accessed with ``morpho.n`` (or ``morpho.L.n``, etc.), the number of